polymerdao/old-demo-dapps/polymer-labs-official/x-counter/README.md

 ## Run the scripts

-There's three scripts in the project:
+There's three types of scripts in the project:

-- `deploy.js` allows you to deploy your application contract
+- `deploy.js` and `deploy-config.js` allow you to deploy your application contract
 - `create-channel.js` creates a channel
 - `send-packet.js` sends packets over an existing channel